Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 int wasm_current_time(uint64_t *secs, uint32_t *nanos);
 ```

 Next we need a way for different programs to communicate.
-For this, we'll keep
+For this, the
-a table of *"global variables"* which can either be booleans, integers, or
+runtime will maintain a table of *"global variables"* which can either be
-floating-point numbers (`bool`, `i32`, and `f64` respectively).
+booleans, integers, or floating-point numbers (`bool`, `i32`, and `f64`
+respectively).

 ```c
 // src/intrinsics.h